 WDFW assessed four land management alternatives for the Island Unit, ranging from no restoration to restoring all 270 acres.
 The department evaluated alternatives based on state requirements and policies, fish and wildlife needs, community values, and climate resilience.

 An advisory group provided input throughout the alternatives analysis process.
 In addition, WDFW held a public comment period on a Draft Alternatives Analysis Report from Nov.
 16 to Dec.16 2020.

 In the final Skagit Wildlife Area Island Unit Alternatives Analysis Report, the department’s North Puget Sound regional management team selected the option to restore all 270 acres of the Island Unit to estuary.
 The team selected the full restoration option because it has the clearest path to implementation, supports threatened species, and has the broadest suite of benefits.
 However, full restoration means there is a tradeoff of impacts to waterfowl hunting and the loss of enhanced waterfowl forage at the site.

-The next stage of the process is for WDFW to secure funding to design and obtain permits for the restoration project.
+The next stage of the process is for WDFW to design and obtain permits for the restoration project.
 Construction is not likely to begin for several years.
 WDFW will continue to seek input from waterfowl hunters on the design of the restoration project, as well as how to provide alternate waterfowl hunting opportunities throughout the region.